thadkingcole/readme_generator/README.md

 ## Usage

-In your console of choice, navigate to the github repository for which you want a README.md generated.
-Then run node /page/to/readme_generator/index.js
+In your preferred console, navigate to the root directory of the repo where you want markdown files generated.
+Then enter "readme-gen"

 [back to Table of Contents](#table-of-contents)